Zoobilee Zoo: Reception

 Zoobilee Zoo was well-received critically, but earned only modest viewer ratings.
 It was praised by the National Education Association (NEA), the American Federation of Teachers and the National Association of Elementary School Principals.
 In addition, it was endorsed by the Action for Children's Television (ACT).

 Episodes

-"*" Episodes contain Michael Sheehan as Bill Der Beaver.
+Episodes with an asterisk (*) contain Michael Sheehan as Bill Der Beaver.
 All other segments feature Sandey Grinn in the role.